Amaarae Interview: From Apple Music Rising Act to Topping Shazam and Global Charts

 I've been so focused on pushing this album and making sure it gets to as many ears and eyes as possible that I think creatively I'm in a very conflicted space in a sense where I want to create right now but I'm not in a creative space.

 Like I'll go into the studio sometimes and I'll try to get into the music space and it's just not coming.

-I think a lot of it had to do with the fact that over the last year, late 2019 all throughout 2020, I spent so much time focusing on working this album and building it musically that right now I'm just drained and I need some time to settle down and refresh and see where I wanna go next.
-Cause I know that whatever that I do next I can say for a fact, will be a 1000 times bigger and better than TAYDK, like I have those expectations for myself so I just need to get into that mind frame.
+I think a lot of it had to do with the fact that over the last year, late 2019 all throughout 2020, I spent so much time focusing on working on this album and building it musically that right now I'm just drained and I need some time to settle down and refresh and see where I wanna go next.
+Cause I know that whatever that I do next I can say for a fact, will be a thousand times bigger and better than TAYDK, like I have those expectations for myself so I just need to get into that mind frame.

 So it sounds like you feel pressured.